2. SODA Keywords Guide

 The set of argruments and their order when calling Get Signal Value Keyword is next:

-• destination_address - The network identifier of the message’s receiver (destination point of the transmitted Message).
-This parameter is optional, in case when this parameter is omitted, the message will be broadcasted to all nodes within the specified network.
+destination_address - The network identifier of the message’s receiver (destination point of the transmitted message).
+This parameter is optional.
+If omitted, the message will be broadcasted to all nodes within the specified network.
+In the context of CAN and J1939 protocols, specifying the destination address allows for directed communication, whereas omitting it enables broadcasting, making the message available to all nodes on the network.

 The example of using Get Signal Value Keyword: